rmgertenbach/simple-solutions/README.md

 # simple-solutions
-A general repo for solutions to simple problems
+This is a general repo for solutions to simple problems and everyday tasks ranging from automating monotonous tasks to solutions for short coding challenges.